Intellectual Disabilities and Related Disabilities

 Our Gary’s Gang program is perfect for individuals with all levels of intellectual disabilities.
 We have a variety of staff members who are fully trained to work with adults of any age and any comprehension.
 When there are people who understand how to interact and care for those with a specific disability, it makes learning that much more fun.

-Because of these difficulties, New Generations utilizes a mental retardation care plan that’s person-centered.
+Because of these difficulties, New Generations utilizes a intellectual disabilities care plan that’s person-centered.
 This plan encourages looking at the person as someone with capabilities and gifts as well as having support needs.
 This plan also addresses societal labels and ways to deal with them.

 We know that individuals with intellectual disabilities may have a difficult time socializing with others.
 Many individuals experience anxiety, shyness, frustration, sadness, and a lack of self-confidence, which makes it hard to open up and be comfortable with others.
-As part of our mental retardation care, we teach our Gary’s Gang members how to address self-issues and how to interact with others more easily.
+As part of our intellectual disabilities care, we teach our Gary’s Gang members how to address self-issues and how to interact with others more easily.

 At New Generations our staff provides the encouragement to work through the difficulties and deficiencies these individuals have.
 Our compassionate approach includes inspiration and support that can help our members reach their goals and dreams.
 We also assist with language skills to make regular interaction simpler and clearer.